 Criner made the jump to the Big 10 following two seasons in Murfreesboro, Tenn., where he was the defensive coordinator, and worked with the Middle Tennessee secondary.
 He took the job with the Blue Raiders following a two-year stint at Cincinnati where he was a co-defensive coordinator working with the Bearcat linebackers.
 During his two seasons with the Bearcats, Criner helped build one of the nation's top defenses.

-The Bearcats finished the 2002 season ranked among the nation's top 25 in total defense and pass efficiency defense.
+The Bearcats finished 2002 ranked among the nation's top 25 in total defense and pass efficiency defense.
 Cincinnati ended the year with a 6-2 Big East record, and advanced to the New Orleans Bowl.
 Cincinnati's defense was just as tough the following season ranking among the nation's top 30 in total and pass efficiency defense.

 Criner left the college game for one season to serve as the defensive coordinator for the Las Vegas Outlaws of the XFL.
 His one season with the team, Las Vegas led the league in scoring, rush and total defense, while finishing second in fumbles recovered and third-down defense.